Configurations

 The command gives the main characteristics of the partitions:

-• authorized groups and accounts,
+• authorized groups (AllowGroups) and accounts (AllowAccounts),

-• the available resources in the partition,
+• the available resources and their limits in the partition.

 Note